Charms with Auspicious Inscriptions -- Good

 to your wishes".

-mean "may your rank
+namely "may your happiness

 be according to your wishes".

-The pictures are a little difficult to discern because they are all
+The pictures are a little difficult to discern because they

-wrapped or tied with "fillets"
+are all wrapped or tied with "fillets"

-entry "ribbons and fillets" at Hidden
+please see the entry "ribbons and fillets" at Hidden

 Meaning of Chinese Charm Symbols.

 For another example of a charm with the halberd, stone chime

-and sceptre symbols please see the large "eight
+and sceptre symbols please see the large "eight character" charm in

-The old charm at the left shows considerable wear reflecting many, many
+The old charm at the left shows considerable wear reflecting

 many, many years of use.

 The inscription is actually a very popular Chinese saying.

-The inscription, written top to bottom and right to left, is wan shi ru yi (万事如意) which means
+The inscription, written top to bottom and right to left, is wan shi ru yi (万事如意)

 The reverse side of the charm depicts a dragon on the right

 and a phoenix on the left.

 The combination of a dragon and phoenix is a symbol for

-another auspicious saying, namely long feng
+another auspicious saying, namely long feng cheng xiang

 At the very bottom of the charm can be seen an ocean with

 The charm has a diameter of 52 mm and a weight of 28.4 grams.